Search Engine Optimisation is arguably the most confusing process in online marketing.

 Stage 1.
 Analysis and Foundation Setting

-We perform an analysis of your website, highlighting any immediate SEO issues and correcting them to ensure your site is being crawled effectively by search engines.
+We perform an analysis of your website, highlighting any immediate SEO issues (on-page optimisation) and correcting them to ensure your site is being crawled effectively by search engines.
 We then conduct keyword research and ensure your website is optimised, including your URL structure, title tags, heading tags, metadata, Schema markup, internal linking and more.
-This analysis is often delivered as a project.
+This analysis is often delivered as an SEO campaign.

 Stage 2.
 Ongoing Management

 We will then look at a range of opportunities to improve your search engine visibility and increase your leads from organic search.
-An action plan for 3, 6 or 12 months will be prepared, and we will implement this plan for you.
-Expect a more holistic approach involving your content marketing, social media, online PR and online reviews.
+An SEO strategy or action plan for 3, 6 or 12 months will be prepared, and we will execute this for you.
+Expect a more holistic approach involving your content marketing, link building, web design and UX, online PR and online reviews.